-Disclaimer: This syllabus may change as the semester progresses.
+Disclaimer: This syllabus may, and probably will, change as the semester progresses.
 You will be notified ahead of time of any substantive changes.
 The homework assignments listed here are also subject to change.
-Students will be given clear homework instructions at the end of each class.
+Students will be given clear homework instructions at the end of each class and in a weekly email wrap-up sent out on the day after class.

-CLASS 1 (Jan.
-16):
+CLASS 1 (Aug.
+26):